DataManagementLab/sgxv2-analytical-query-processing-benchmarks/Join-Benchmarks/README.md

 - Intel SGX PSW for Linux (tested with version 2.21)
 - Linux OS (tested with Ubuntu 22.04.3 LTS, Kernel 6.5)
 - Dependencies: cmake, make or ninja, GCC and G++ 12, Python 3, pip, Git
+- Boost 1.84 installed in `/opt/boost_1_84_0`.
+[Download](https://www.boost.org/users/download/)
-- Python packages: pandas matplotlib seaborn
+- Python packages as defined in `requirements.txt`
 - For full query experiments: TPC-H `.tbl` files in `data/scale###` where `###` is the scale factor with leading zeros.
+  TPC-H dbgen is available [here](https://www.tpc.org/tpc_documents_current_versions/current_specifications5.asp).

-## How to run the experiments?
+## Run the Experiments

-1. Make sure you have all dependencies, especially the Intel SGX SDK, installed and enabled on your machine
+1. Make sure you have all dependencies, especially the Intel SGX SDK, installed and enabled on your machine.
+2. Activate a Python environment that fulfills `requirements.txt`.
-2. Go to `SGXv2Scipts`
+3. Go to `SGXv2Scripts/scripts`.
-3. Run any of the scripts with the `both` parameter.
-The script will compile the code and run TEEBench.
-The results will be in `data` and the figures in `img`.
+4. Run any of the scripts with the `both` parameter.
+The scripts compile the code with the required flags and run the required settings 10 times.
+The result csv files are stored in `data` and the figures in `img`.
 In order to not measure the effects of Hyper-Threading or NUMA, we pinned all experiments to one NUMA node.
+Example:
-Example: `numactl --physcpubind=0-15 --membind=0 -- python3 paper-0-intro.py both`.
-The NUMA experiment was pinned to the first 32 cores: `numactl --physcpubind=0-31 -- python3 paper-4-rho-numa.py both`
+   `numactl --physcpubind=0-15 --membind=0 -- python3 paper-0-intro.py both`.
+The NUMA experiment was pinned to the
+   first 32 cores: `numactl --physcpubind=0-31 -- python3 paper-4-rho-numa.py both`.

 For the full query experiments (`paper-8-full-query-optimization-impact`), the TPC-H tables must be converted to binary
 format: